 Through the generosity of the Cerebral Palsy Foundation, our donors, partners and corporate sponsors, the CPF is proud to offer a limited number of Trainee Scholarships.
 CPF seeks applicants who are full-time students or trainees to apply for this scholarship.

 1. Complimentary general registration

 3. Opportunity to learn from multi-disciplinary experts in the field

 The application deadline is March 2nd, 2018, 5pm ET.

-The CPF has reserved a block of rooms at the Renaissance Columbus Downtown Hotel with the negotiated rate of $149 per night.
-These rooms will be available until March 15th, 2018 OR until all have been booked at the group rate, whichever comes first.
+The CPF has reserved a block of rooms at the Renaissance Columbus Downtown Hotel with the negotiated rate of $149 per night for the 2 day conference.
+These rooms will be available until March 20th, 2018 OR until all have been booked at the group rate, whichever comes first.
 We recommend booking your hotel as soon as your travel plans have been confirmed.
 To receive the group rate of $149 for a King room, please: